What if awakening.

 This is our regular weekly Dharma slot where we're talking about Zen topics and exploring practice.

-So I'm a Zen teacher in the Zenways group,
+So I'm a Zen teacher in the Zenways group.

-So our sangha based mostly in London,
+Based mostly in London,

 But much more worldwide and online.

-Including you guys joining and feeling part of this broader community that we have,
+People joining from all over the place and including you you guys joining and feeling part of this broader community that we have and we offer practice in different ways.

-So here is one of the ways.
+Here is one of the ways.

-Which comes from Dogon,
+Which comes from Dogen,

 The great Japanese Zen master from the 1200s.

-It's very emphasised,
+It's very emphasized,

-So when you have this teaching about what to do in meditation in the Soto world,
+Just sitting so you sit and that's it really So when you have this teaching about what to do in meditation in the Sota world,

-Just sit,
+Just sit.

-Do nothing else,
+Do nothing else.

 Try to do nothing else.